LYNDSEY BROWN SCHAEFER

 Choreography credits for theatre productions include Grease!, Once Upon a Mattress, Velveteen Rabbit, and The Adventures of Hans Christian Andersen.
 Stacie had the opportunity to teach beginner and intermediate tap at the college level, and a Musical Theatre Dance course at The Dance Connection in Rockaway, NJ (where she attended from ages 2-18).
 Stacie is currently the choreographer for the annual musical at her alma mater, Morris Knolls High School, and has the great pleasure of choreographing and teaching for Fine Tuned Performing Arts' Summer Musical Theatre Intensive, since the program started back in the summer of 2018.

 VISUAL ARTS PROGRAM DIRECTOR

-Kim Ace is a former art teacher in Lebanon Borough (formerly Bernards Township and Hunterdon Central school districts) with experience teaching all grades levels from Kindergarten through twelfth grade.
+Kim Ace is a former art teacher in Bernards Township and Hunterdon Central school districts with experience teaching all grades levels from Kindergarten through twelfth grade.
+She currently teaches in Lebanon Borough.
 She studied at Pratt Institute and received her degree from The College of New Jersey.
 She is a life-long learner constantly seeking opportunities to learn from other artists.
 She has practiced open life drawing at the Center of Contemporary Arts in Bedminster, NJ and at Kissimmee River Pottery in Flemington, NJ.
 Kim resides in Tewksbury Township, NJ with her husband, two daughters, and many cats.

 Kim concentrates mainly on portraiture, murals, and live painting.
 Additionally, her breadth of work covers children's book illustrations, ceramic totem poles, acrylic landscapes, house illustrations, and more.
 As a teacher, she was able to dig deeper into every medium and still enjoys opportunities to do it all.
 She continues to teach students of all ages in private lessons, small group workshops, and summer camps.